 You don't have to hold an event in person - spreading the word online can be a fantastic way to get people talking about mental health.

 Email banner

-By using our email signature you can help to spread the word about Time to Talk Day, and encourage people to choose to talk about mental health.
+Use our email signature to help spread the word about Time to Talk Day and encourage people to have a mental health conversation.